ssarangi/self_driving_cars/traffic_sign_classifier/writeup.md

 * training set accuracy of ?
 * validation set accuracy of ?
 * test set accuracy of ?

+The graphs below show the performance of 4 networks as well as their loss functions.
+![alt text][150_epochs]

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?